SS Richard Montgomery Matter

 It is proposed that an engineering task be undertaken, before the munitions are removed.
 This would take the form of a donut shaped island being built around the ship.
 The size of this having a circumference greater that the spillage of the bombs and higher than the high water mark.

-of the waste from a major engineering project, such as the Channel
+This artificial island would be built of the waste from a major engineering project, such as the Channel Tunnel or an Underground railway extension, being bought down the Thames.

-Thames.
 Or, suitable materials being dredged from elsewhere and deposited around the wreck.
 After all, they managed this when they turned the Lapple bank into a giant car park, didn't they.
-Once in place, this material is concreted and waterproofed The water is then pumped out.
-Consecutive levels of munitions are removed as the falling water exposes them. |

 Once the salvage operation is completed the empty shell cases should be returned to the wreck.